choria-io/website/blog/content/post/2018/12/31/lifecycle.md

 These events come in many flavours and there are not really many standards around for this stuff, one effort [cloudevents](https://cloudevents.io) from the CNCF looks to be on a good path and once things mature we'll look to adopt them as the underlying format for our lifecycle messages too.

-In Choria we call these *Lifecycle Events*, this post will introduce what we have today and what we use them for.
+In Choria we call these *Lifecycle Events*, and this post will introduce what we have today and what we use them for.

 These kinds of event allow other tools to react to events happening from Choria components, some uses: